GEOS-DEV/GEOS/src/coreComponents/fieldSpecification/docs/AquiferBoundaryCondition.rst

 Overview
 ======================

-This type of boundary condition can be used to simulate flow between the computational domain (referred to as the reservoir in the following sections) and one or multiple aquifer(s).
+Aquifer boundary conditions allow simulating flow between the computational domain (the reservoir) and one or multiple aquifers.
-This is done by placing one or more **Aquifer** tag(s) in the **FieldSpecifications** block of the XML input file.
+In GEOSX, we use a Carter-Tracy aquifer model parameterized in **Aquifer** tags of the **FieldSpecifications** XML input file blocks.

 Aquifer model
 ======================

-An aquifer :math:`A` provides a volumetric flow rate :math:`q^A_f` where :math:`f` is the index of a face connecting this aquifer to the reservoir.
+An aquifer :math:`A` is a source of volumetric flow rate :math:`q^A_f`, where :math:`f` is the index of a face connecting the aquifer and the reservoir.
-In GEOSX, this volumetric flow rate is computed using the Carter-Tracy model described in the next section.
+We use a Carter-Tracy model in GEOSX to compute this volumetric flow rate.

-Once :math:`q^A_f` is computed, the aquifer mass contribution, :math:`F^A_f`, is assembled and  added to the mass conservation equations of the reservoir cell :math:`K` connected to face :math:`f`.
+Once :math:`q^A_f` is computed, the aquifer mass contribution :math:`F^A_f` is assembled and added to the mass conservation equations of the reservoir cell :math:`K` connected to face :math:`f`.
 The computation of :math:`F^A_f` depends on the sign of the volumetric flow rate :math:`q^A_f`.

-Specifically, the upwinding procedure is done as follows.
-If the sign of :math:`q^A_f` indicates that flow is from the aquifer into reservoir cell :math:`K`, the aquifer contribution to the mass/molar conservation equation of component :math:`c` is computed as:
+The upwinding procedure is done as follows: if the sign of :math:`q^A_f` indicates that flow goes from the aquifer to the reservoir, the aquifer contribution to the conservation equation of component :math:`c` is:

 .. math::
    F^A_{f,c} = \rho^A_w y^A_{w,c} q^A_f

 where :math:`\rho^A_w` is the aquifer mass/molar water phase density and :math:`y^A_{w,c}` is the aquifer mass/molar fraction of component :math:`c` in the water phase.
 We assume that the aquifer is fully saturated with the water phase.

-If the sign of :math:`q^A_f` indicates that flow is from reservoir cell :math:`K` to the aquifer, the aquifer contribution to the mass/molar conservation equation of component :math:`c` is computed as:
+If the sign of :math:`q^A_f` indicates that flow goes from the reservoir into the aquifer, the aquifer contribution to the mass/molar conservation equation of component :math:`c` is computed as:

 .. math::
    F^A_{f,c} = \sum_{\ell = 1}^{n_p} ( \rho_{\ell} S_{\ell} y_{\ell,c} )_K q^A_f

 where :math:`n_p` is the number of fluid phases, :math:`(\rho_{\ell})_K` is the reservoir cell mass/molar density of phase :math:`\ell`, :math:`(S_{\ell})_K` is the reservoir cell saturation of phase :math:`\ell`, and :math:`(y_{\ell,c})_K` is the reservoir cell mass/molar fraction of component :math:`c` in phase :math:`\ell`.

 In the next section, we review the computation of the aquifer volumetric flow rate :math:`q^A_f`.

 Carter-Tracy analytical aquifer